-Using AI in talent tech can both widen the pool of potential candidates for recruiters, and make it easier for them to identify those best placed for them to engage with.
-Such functionality can be extremely valuable to an organization, but comes with elements of risks .
-As recruiters keep raising their expectations for the ease of use of talent tools, the incentives for providers to push “safe”candidates at them using an outdated or biased selection keep getting higher.
+Using AI in talent management can both widen the pool of potential candidates for recruiters, and make it easier for them to identify those best placed for them to engage with.
+Such functionality can be extremely valuable to an organization, but it comes with some challenges.

-Filtering Out Instead of Opening Up: How AI Leave Great Talent Off The Table
+Filtering Out Instead Of Opening Up: How AI Can Leave Great Talent Off The Table

-One way that AI powers talent technology is by automating the process of finding and selecting candidates on a much larger scale.
+One way that AI powers talent technology is by automating the process of finding and selecting candidates, matching people to roles on a much larger scale.
 In the case of suggesting a candidate for an open role, for instance, the algorithm may process hundreds of fields associated with every existing candidate in the database, and return a list of likely possibilities for the recruiter to consider.

 This functionality matters because it has a huge impact on the recruiter’s workflow and makes them exponentially faster.
 With technology like this in place, they do not have to build extensive filters on their Candidate Relationship Management (CRM) tool, or write string after string of boolean search terms.
 Instead, they might simply indicate an existing profile in the database and ask for “similar candidates”, or they might select a previously built list of requirements and ask the system to find candidates that match it.

-These tools can however skew towards providing recruiters with the safest “bets” to maximize the chance of the recruiter finding the tool useful and adopting it further.
+These tools can, however, skew towards providing recruiters with the safest “bets” (perhaps in a bid to drive up user adoption).
 The wider issues occur when the talent tool has pre-existing filters in place to ensure that it automatically filters for criteria such as college-level degrees, gaps in employment, visa requirements, or the use of specific jargon in a resume.

-How to Make Sure AI is Helping and not of Hurting your Talent Search
+How To Make Sure AI is Helping And Not Hurting Your Talent Search

 The right AI will process hundreds of thousands of candidate profiles simply to learn how to identify a single skill in future candidates’ profiles.
 That level of insight cannot be replaced by a handful of pre-programmed proxies, such as whether someone uses a specific phrase to describe their skill set, or whether they have a degree for it.
 Unfortunately, some AI tools do exactly that, only faster and at a larger scale.
 Instead of getting rid of the processes that narrow down a company’s choices, they supercharge them—hiding them from view behind the UX.